-- (1) provide points of contact (liaisons) for technical and contract activities (Project Manager and Contract Manager); - (2) provide LDEQ materials (documents, reports, photographs, etc.) for the Contractor's work as necessary; - (3) monitor the Contractor's work through telephone communication and meetings; - (4) review, require revision as necessary, and accept deliverables and submittals; and - (5) require the deliverable to be submitted within the time frame delineated by this Scope of Services.
+- (1) Provide points of contact (liaisons) for technical and contract activities (Project Manager and Contract Manager); - (2) Provide the Department's materials (documents, reports, photographs, etc.) for the Contractor's work as necessary; - (3) Monitor the Contractor's work through telephone communication and meetings;

+- (4) Review, require revision as necessary, and accept deliverables and submittals; and - (5) Require deliverables to be submitted within the time frame delineated by this Scope of Services.

-LDEQ will be available for assistance to the Contractor in solving problems or answering questions that may arise.
-However, LDEQ shall not be responsible for the Contractor's performance of the work and reserves the right to reject deficient work.
+The Department will be available for assistance to the Contractor in solving problems or answering questions that may arise.
+However, the Department shall not be responsible for the Contractor's performance of the work and reserves the right to reject deficient work.

+VI.
 MONITORING AND METHODS TO MEASURE PERFORMANCE